Docs Menu

 The above Java Service code format will remain the same and should not be changed.

-The various windows available on Syncloop API Development Platform are the same as are for the API.
-The input/output parameters support all those data types that are also available in the API.
-Here these variables are given as input to the Java Code where they are processed and output is derived from the Java service code and stored in the output parameters of the API.
+The various windows available on Syncloop API Development Platform are the same as are for the API service.
+The input/output parameters support all those data types that are also available in the API service.
+Here these variables are given as input to the Java Code where they are processed and output is derived from the Java service code and stored in the output parameters of the API service.

 Example for getting input parameters